supremeimposter/My-Vault/GATE/Digital-Logic/Functional Completeness/Functional Completeness.md

 {NOT}, {AND}, {OR} are not functionally complete sets.

 > [!intuition]
-> - In {NOT, OR} functionally complete set, AND operation can be implemented using NOT and OR, so the set is further simplified as {NOT, OR}.
+> - In {NOT, OR} functionally complete set, AND operation can be implemented using NOT and OR, so the functionally complete set is further simplified as {NOT, OR}.
-> - In {NOT, AND} functionally complete set, OR operation can be implemented using NOT and AND, so the set is further simplified as {NOT, AND}.
+> - In {NOT, AND} functionally complete set, OR operation can be implemented using NOT and AND, so the functionally complete set is further simplified as {NOT, AND}.

 ---
 ### {NAND}